grinco/dockercloud-haproxy/README.md

 definition named SERVICE_zm_stream.1, SERVICE_zm_stream.2 and SERVICE_zm_stream.3 to route to each service replica instead of using round robin.

 **Note**: When using RSYSLOG_DESTINATION with multiple servers destinations be sure that the value of environment variable not include ", must be as showed above.

+**Note**: When using SSL to avoid "[WARNING] 116/063013 (179) : Setting tune.ssl.default-dh-param to 1024 by default, if your workload permits it you should set it to at least 2048.
+Please set a value >= 1024 to make this warning disappear." add **EXTRA_GLOBAL_SETTINGS=tune.ssl.default-dh-param 2048** as environment variable

 ### Running with Docker Compose v2 (Compose Mode)